maiadsp/api_police_data/README.md

+## api_police_data

-## The BTP Police Service are looking to understand how their stop and search policies have changed over time
+**The BTP Police Service are looking to understand how their stop and search policies have changed over time**

-**The latest data is available through the public [Police Data API](https://data.police.uk/docs/method/stops-force/)**
+The latest data is available through the public [Police Data API](https://data.police.uk/docs/method/stops-force/)

 Your task is to complete following steps